Samrat-Doi/Music-Recommendation-System/README.md

 **Solution:** We calculated it based on other features present in the playlist and used evaluation metrics to calculate its accuracy.

 **Solution Details:**
-    First: use number of dublicates of every track in play list as user rating
+- First: use number of dublicates of every track in play list as user rating
-    Second: take the average of user interactions for every track (calcultaed in first step) weighted by the simmilarity Between this user and the target user
+- Second: take the average of user interactions for every track (calcultaed in first step) weighted by the simmilarity Between this user and the target user

-    Third: Calculate genre score:
+- Third: Calculate genre score:
-        First: Cluster our tracks into 4 clusters
+   - First: Cluster our tracks into 4 clusters.
-        Second: Calculate the percentage of this cluster in usr playlist (ex: a playlist has 10 tracks, 5 of them under cluster 1 and ther other five is under cluster 2)
+   - Second: Calculate the percentage of this cluster in usEr playlist.
-        Third: for every recommended item we check its cluster and give it the percentage of this cluster in the target user playlist
+   - Third: for every recommended item we check its cluster and give it the percentage of this cluster in the target user playlist.

-    Fourth: Calculate the modernity score (apply MinMaxScaler on prduction_year)
+   - Fourth: Calculate the modernity score (apply MinMaxScaler on prduction_year).
-    Fifth: you already has popularity score
-    sixth: combine all the above together
+   - Fifth: Combine all the above together.

-    Final score = w1*interactions_score + w2*genre_score(cluster) + w3*modernity_score + w4*popularity_score + bias
+    **Final score = w1*interactions_score + w2*genre_score(cluster) + w3*modernity_score + w4*popularity_score + bias**

 ### TYPES OF EVAULATION METRICS
 -  There are multiple evaluation metrics that can be used to measure accuracy of recommender system.
 -  So, We should maximize all of them and solve the trade-off that happens between them, because some metrics are oposite to others but both of them is desired.